RISCfuture/AvFacts/README.md

 other Active Storage controllers, that streams transcoded files to the user, and supports Range queries for podcasting software.

-The `config/initializers/thumbnails.rb` file adds an image variant that produces scaled and cropped thumbnail images.

 ### Controllers and authentication

 The RESTful controllers provide JSON views that power the Vue.js front-end, and